 Shiro in the media

-We’re generally delighted when we see Shiro in the media, and here are just a few clips to date, although this isn’t by any means all the coverage we’ve been promised, based on our Queensland awards success.
+We’re generally delighted when we see Shiro in the media, and here are just a few clips to date.

 First international media recognition